awsdocs/amazon-eks-user-guide/doc_source/eks-observe.md

 You can observe your data in Amazon EKS using many available monitoring or logging tools\.
 With a Fargate log router configured, your Amazon EKS log data can be streamed to AWS services or to partner tools to for data analysis\.
 These AWS services are available in the AWS Management Console\.
 You can monitor your Amazon EKS resources using Amazon CloudWatch\.
 This topic describes the available functions and formats in Amazon EKS\.
 There are many services available in the AWS Management Console that provide data for troubleshooting your Amazon EKS issues\.
 For an overview of these services, see [AWS Management Console documentation](https://docs.aws.amazon.com/latest/gsg/learn-whats-new.html)\.

-You can view clusters health and details by selecting the **Clusters** tab in the AWS Management Console\.
-To view details about any existing nodes deployed in your cluster, see [View nodes](view-nodes.md)\.
+You can view cluster health and details by selecting your cluster's name after selecting **Clusters** in the left navigation pane of the Amazon EKS console\.
+To view details about the nodes and workloads deployed to your cluster, see [View Kubernetes resources](view-kubernetes-resources.md)

 Monitoring is an important part of maintaining the reliability, availability, and performance of Amazon EKS and your AWS solutions\.
 We recommend that you collect monitoring data from all of the parts of your AWS solution\.
 That way, you can more easily debug a multi\-point failure if one occurs\.
 Before you start monitoring Amazon EKS, make sure that a monitoring plan that addresses the following questions\.
 + What are your goals?
 Do you need real\-time notifications if your clusters scale dramatically?